 Ah, Spring is in the air.
 The time with Winter relaxes the frigid hold it has on the world and allows nature and all that is good and magical in the world to breathe.
 As such, it seems timely to give a list of the best fantasy anime shows right now; enjoy the magic of the outside world with some magic in fictional worlds!

-Here are the top 21 best fantasy anime shows of all-time:
+Here are the top 21 best fantasy anime to watch of all-time:

 See Also: 21 Best Horror Anime